radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/06-starting-and-stopping-components-and-services.md

 You can start the RadiantOne service from the Dashboard tab if it is not configured as a service.
 If it is, you must start/stop the service directly from the OS services window.

 >[!warning]
->If the RadiantOne service is started from the Dashboard tab, the process is killed when the user logs off the machine.
-Start RadiantOne as a Windows service to avoid this problem.
+>If you start the RadiantOne service from the Dashboard tab, the process will terminate when you log off the machine.
+To prevent this, start RadiantOne as a Windows service.

 ### As a Windows Service

 Once you have tested your virtual views and are ready to deploy your architecture, the RadiantOne service can be configured to start as a Windows service.
-Configure it as a Windows service with the following steps.
-Perform these steps on the RadiantOne leader node first (if you are running in a cluster).
+If you're running in a cluster, configure it as a Windows service on each RadiantOne node using the following steps.
 If you are not running in a cluster, perform these steps on any server in your classic architecture.

 1. Make sure that the RadiantOne service is stopped if it is currently running.